Tim Macindoe: Member of Parliament

 At the 2020 general election, Macindoe was defeated in Hamilton West by Labour's Gaurav Sharma by a margin of 6,267 votes.
 At number 23 on the National Party list, Macindoe was ranked too low to return to Parliament on the party list.
+He did not seek the National Party nomination for the 2022 Hamilton West by-election, which was held following Sharma's resignation.